|

 In addition, the region has a well-developed

-infrastructure that supports the life sciences industry, with access to
+infrastructure supporting the life sciences industry, including access to

 state-of-the-art laboratories, a skilled workforce, and proximity to key ports